theindigamer/theindigamer.github.io/_posts/2016-04-03-the-not-so-short-introduction-to-grad-school-applications.md

 * **Priority tree** - If correctly made, this *should* account for all your *a priori* knowledge.
 * **Funding** - The only troublesome choice here is "no funding + good program" vs. "funding + not so good program."
 Again, there is no single correct answer; you have to take a call here based on your priorities.
 Try contacting students from both programs to get a rounded perspective.
 * **Open house visits** - Although I can't speak from personal experience here, I've had a couple of friends who felt that such a visit was very helpful in making a decision.
 If you can go without any issues, I'd strongly suggest that you do; this is a good chance to talk to current grad students in an informal setting about work-life balance etc. This kind of information is relatively difficult to judge from posts online.
 If you can't go, email the PI(s) you are interested in working with to get a better idea of their research, how you might fit in his/her group etc.
+  Also, check out [Tips for Visiting Grad Schools][martin-visit] by Prof. Kimball Martin, an Associate Professor of Mathematics at the University of Oklahoma.
 * **Decisions of friends/SO** - This will not be applicable if you can make friends easily and don't have a SO.
 Otherwise, everything else being roughly equal, you should definitely consider going together rather than alone.
 Consider the fact that you will be in grad school for a long time (5+ years!) and you WILL face ups and downs.
 Having someone you trust by your side in the latter situation can make all the difference.

+Obligatory link (repeat): [I've been admitted to multiple PhD programs, how should I choose between them?][acadse-choose].

 ## You're not done yet!